-Learn to "throw from the hump" with expert potter Jon Hook.
-Create a variety of forms on the wheel, add handles and embellishments, carve or stamp textures, and finish it off with glazing.
-Jon will lead a raku firing on the last day of class.
+Develop your throwing skills with expert potter Jon Hook.
+Jon will teach you how to create vessels on the wheel, add handles and embellishments, carve or stamp textures, and finish it all off with glazing.

-Students will have supervised access to the ceramics studio on Thursdays, 6:30-9 PM.
+Students will have supervised access to the ceramics studio on WEDNESDAYS, 6:30-9 PM.